 Li Jujube – A popular cultivar, produces large, round fruit that can weigh up to 3 oz.
 Good picked at the yellow-green stage and eaten fresh.

 Lang Jujube – Another very popular variety that produces large pear-shaped fruit.
 For this variety it is best to eat dried fruit.

 Honey Jar Jujube – The fruit is round to elongated and small to medium sized.
-Excellent for fresh eating, this jujube is very sweet and crisp.
+Excellent for fresh eating, this jujube is very sweet and crisp, like sugar cane.
 Tree grows to 20 feet.